Horizon-test-org/horizon-sdv-tst/README.md

 * IaC configuration files stored in GitHub repo.
 * Infrastructure provisioned via CLI or GitHub Actions.

-## Exercise #2 - Setup Google Cloud Platform (WIP)
+## Exercise #2 - GCP Foundation Setup (WIP)
 This section covers creation and configuration of required Google Cloud Platform (GCP) services.

 ### Exercise #2a - GCP Project details
 It is required to perform the checks mentioned in this section as this information will be required later in the setup process.
+The details shown below are only for example and may vary on your environment.
 1. Default Google Compute Engine (GCE) Service Account:
    * On the console, click on IAM & Admin then, click on Service Accounts and confirm a Service Account for the GCE service is present.
      <img src="docs/images/GCE_SA.png" width="500" />
 2. Project ID:
    * On the console, click on IAM & Admin, click on Manage Resources and find the project details under the column **Name** and **ID** as below: